TimWhiting/vikings/plan.md

    for storing the result of asynchronous requests.
    But a ChangeNotifier-equivalent is a bit low-level.
 Riverpod includes utilities that go further, such as:
-   - offering utilties for invalidating cache
+   - offering utilities for invalidating cache
    - adding built-in error handling
    - natively supporting scenarios like pull-to-refresh